LucasDelfino92/morrowindsharp/wjsetup.md

 - 1.2.4.
 - Added **MGE XE Distant Land**, an empty mod which will store MGE XE's Distant Land statics when generated.

-03-06-2022
-- 1.2.3.
-- Updated **Map and Compass** mod config so that the Vvardenfell map is selected by default on a new game.

 03-04-2022
 - 1.2.2 Hotfix.
-- Updated **Loading Doors Lock Tune** (Patches).
 - Removed **Continue** (User Interface).
 Users reported similar problems as with **New Game Confirmation**.

 03-03-2022
 - 1.2.1 Hotfix.
-- Updated **Silver Tongue** (Overhauls).
-It now links to the Nexus version, which includes Necro's fixes.
 - Removed **New Game Confirmation** (User Interface).
 People keep getting issues with the mod, and there's no apparent reason as to what causes them.

 03-01-2022